Tamias Nettle's Storytelling

 Then I read that section again, and decided to try what it suggested: Process one proposal at a time.
 Process the counter-proposal later, if it's still relevant.

 I backtracked to the challenge and the opportunity, the invitation I'd just received.
 We had a round about needs, then picture forming, then proposal shaping.
 As various Parts of Tamias (and guests) generated some creative proposal pieces, I was glad I'd stopped focussing on the yes/no question.
-Instead of a deadlock between two incompatible options, we now had several compatible proposal pieces that fit together into a four-part proposal we could all consent to:
+Instead of a deadlock between two incompatible options, we soon had several compatible proposal pieces that fit together into a four-part proposal we could all consent to:

 The facilitator I contacted was happy to plan a phone call and arrange to save my spot until we had a chance to talk.